In this article I explore how I found light in the darkness of my Mother’s journey with dementia.

 Find Your Voice, Tell Your Story

-It was the advice of Marina Pitisano, my co-collaborator with Career Grow, who suggested my knowledge of LinkedIn for business growth was deep and my approach was unique.
+It was the advice of Marina Pitisano, who suggested my knowledge of LinkedIn for business growth was deep and my approach was unique.
 This encouraged me to focus my LinkedIn insights and training on B2B clients, tailoring my training to the Australian market.

 Curious by nature, and valued as a social media strategist, I also spent this time exploring the value of social media channels to help attract, acquire and engage my ideal clients.
 Think Bespoke’s online footprint now extends far beyond just LinkedIn, with a following of over 8000 readers across our social media community.